Starman (1984 film): Production

 Starman spent five years in development at Columbia.
 The original script by Bruce A. Evans and Raynold Gideon was purchased by the studio at the urging of executive producer Michael Douglas, shortly before it optioned Steven Spielberg's Night Skies.
 Evans and Gideon's first, and only, rewrite was rejected by both the studio and Douglas.
 Screenwriter Dean Riesner came onto the project in late 1981 after director Mark Rydell left the project due to artistic differences with Douglas.
 Riesner had no idea that he would spend over two years struggling with the incessant demand for rewrites—he eventually authored five rewrites of Starman with six different directors, but did not receive screen credit because, according to him, "the Writers Guild, in their infinite wisdom, decided I didn't contribute 50 percent of the screenplay."
 Carpenter personally campaigned for Riesner's credit; advocating Evans and Gideon's initial draft was an entirely different movie (than the shooting script Riesner later authored)—Carpenter said that the alien actually flew around like Superman in the initial script.
 Carpenter was reportedly outraged when the WGA arbitration ruled in favor of original writers, Gideon and Evans.
-The director resolved to thank his screenwriter by including an on-screen dedication to Reisner in the film's end credits sequence.
+The director resolved to thank his screenwriter by including an on-screen dedication to Riesner in the film's end credits sequence.
 The Writers' Guild deemed Carpenter's on-screen accolade as a deliberately provocative violation of their ruling.
-For a short time, the Guild were threatening to force Columbia to destroy all prints of the film (in exhibition) containing Carpenter's offending dedication to Reisner.
+For a short time, the Guild were threatening to force Columbia to destroy all prints of the film (in exhibition) containing Carpenter's offending dedication to Riesner.
 Other uncredited writers who worked on the script were Edward Zwick and Diane Thomas.